 Instructions for part A

-Part A of the application form concerns the composition and properties of products.
-If the Swedish distributor of the product (see part B) does not have the necessary knowledge, part A may be submitted by another company (usually the manufacturer).
+In case of confidential information , part A may be submitted by another company (usually the manufacturer).

 For all information concerning product composition, FiBL will exclusively correspond with the company completing part A.

-If the composition and properties of a product has already been communicated to FiBL in the context of the Swiss, Dutch or the Italian Input List, part A does not need to be completed.
+If the composition and properties of a product have already been communicated to FiBL in the context of another FiBL Input List, part A does not need to be completed.
 Instead, the identity of the product must be confirmed using a ‘letter of access’.

 A.1 Submission of part A